 The Sad Reality of Insurance Providers

 Pierre explains to us during one of our weekly discussions that having an insurance policy does not always guarantee a fairy tale ending.
-In a perfect world where everything is on our favor, we can expect only for the best possible outcomes when claiming for insurance coverage.
+In a perfect world where everything is in our favor, we can expect only the best possible outcomes when claiming insurance coverage.

 What Studies Reveal about Insurance Claiming

 According to Pierre, based on a market analysis conducted in 2017, an average of nearly 1 in every 5 insurance claims is denied.
 Furthermore, according to an article published by Forbes in 2013, over 200 million claims are rejected every year for various reasons.

 Such alarming figures prove that having an insurance policy does not always equate to absolute peace of mind.
 However, you can still get the best and the most out of it if you know your rights as an insurance policyholder.

 Pierre had been in the field of real estate and property management in Miami long enough to know the ins and outs of the industry including how property insurance works.
 It is through his discussions that we became aware of the system and the process of claiming insurance coverage.

 Property Insurance Claim Denial